envisioning/vocab/vocab/dual-use.md

 ---
 category: GOV, CORE
+generality:
+- 0.725
+- 0.71
+- 0.695
+- 0.68
+- 0.665
+- 0.65
+- 0.635
 slug: dual-use
 summary: Technologies developed for civilian purposes that can also be repurposed for military or malicious applications, highlighting ethical considerations in their development and regulation.
 title: Dual Use
 ---